camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 * each endpoint definition contains a description.
 * each endpoint definition contains at least one HTTP response object defined.
 * use the macros from the previous section when possible
-* for the `property` and `param` macros DO NOT forget to put last = true param for the last property/parameter, that will take care for the comas in the json file
+* for the `property` and `param` macros DO NOT forget to put last = true param for the last property/parameter, that will take care for the commas in the json file
 * the endpoints that have sorting or pagination properties/parameter should use the [common templates](#commons).

 #### commons